SOLAS-TTRPG/SOLAS/Playing.md

 You can also use a spell for the cost of one **Stamina** point, as well as the listed **focus** cost for the spell.

 If you do not have enough stamina and/or focus to take an action, you cannot do it.

-### Opportunity Attacks
-If a creature leaves your melee range, you can make a melee attack against it, provided you have enough stamina to do so.

 ### Resistances/vulnerabilities
 Some enemies or characters may be resistant or vulnerable to certain types of damage (see **Damage Types** in the [Introduction](#introduction).
 If something is vulnerable to a type of attack, count your successes with advantage.
 If something is resistant to the type of attack, count the successes with disadvantage.